How To Work Out Safely During Ramadan

 What workout adjustments might be helpful?

-During Ramadan, it can help to do any workouts just before Iftar (the breaking of the fast in the evening) or between Iftar and Suhūr (the pre-dawn meal).
-Because you can replenish and rehydrate your body after completing your exercise session, these can be good times to get active.
+During Ramadan, some people find it best to exercise just before Iftar (the breaking of the fast in the evening) or between Iftar and Suhūr (the pre-dawn meal), so you can replenish and rehydrate your body straight after completing your exercise session.
+These also tend to be cooler times of the day, so will reduce the amount of water lost through sweat.
+Others prefer to exercise after these meals in order to be properly fuelled and hydrated.

-Fasting can mean changes in energy levels, so this is an important time to listen to your body.
+Fasting can lead to changes in your energy levels, so Ramadan is a particularly important time to listen to your body.
 You can reduce the intensity of your sessions by focusing on things like strength training with reduced weights or gentle walks and stretching, rather than any high-intensity workouts or long cardio sessions.

-Doing some strength training can also help to maintain muscle while fasting if you’re feeling up to it.
-If you choose to work out during Ramadan, remember it is all about fitness maintenance and just keeping your body moving, not about progression.
+Doing some strength training can also help to maintain muscle while fasting if you’re feeling up to it, but keep your focus on fitness maintenance as opposed to progression.
+You can dial your workouts up again next month!

 Tips for nutrition and hydration